ci-lab-cz/crem-ml/README.md

 properties
 + setup_file - path to file which contains rules for calculation of atomic properties
-+ std_rules - path to file which contains rules for standardization of compounds
++ std_rules - (optional) path to file which contains rules for standardization of compounds.
++ If not provided - no standaardization will happen, only adding Hs at each generation.
+Note: Never use std_rules with 'protected_ids'.
 + chemaxon - path to bin chemaxon’s bin directory
 + seed_structure - path to file with structures to be optimizied
 + number_of_selected_compounds - number of compounds used for